yukicyk/nanopore-bac-genome-assembly/README.md

 - Public data linked via NCBI (PRJNA284866).
 Includes mock manifests for demo/testing.
 No patient‑identifiable data.

 ## Purpose
-- Reproducible de novo assembly pipeline for bacterial genomes using Oxford Nanopore reads, with QC, polishing, mapping‑based evaluation, and annotation.
+- Reproducible de novo assembly pipeline for bacterial genomes using Oxford Nanopore reads, (optional, illumina short reads), with QC, polishing, mapping‑based evaluation, and annotation.
 - For research and training only; not for diagnostic use.

 - Record each run in a single manifest: data/manifests/run_YYYYMMDD.tsv (Schema A+: Run Manifest & Metadata).
+See the [run manifest guide](docs/run_manifest_README.md).
 - Generate the workflow table from the manifest(s): scripts/manifest_to_samples.py → config/samples.tsv (Schema B: Workflow Samples).
-- Optional: in cases we have NCBI accession IDs to the Biosamples/ SRA, but not the raw data, put the accessions in the config/samples.tsv, the workflow can fetch FASTQs from public with either biosample_accession or srrs (SRA accession) when read_path is empty.
+- Optional: In case we have NCBI accessions for the Biosamples/ SRA, but not the raw data, the workflow can fetch FASTQs with either biosample_accession or srrs (SRA accession) in config/samples.tsv when read_path is empty, utilizing fetch_or_prompt.py

 ## Features
 - Snakemake pipeline with conda‑locked envs (optional containers).